fasterthanlime/ooc-docs/source/compilers/json.rst

 .. function:: pointer(type)
 .. function:: reference(type)

+Tags for multi types (only occur in return types) consist of the ``multi`` modifier and the type tags as parameters:

+.. function:: multi(type1, type2, ...)

 Tags for operators are a bit more complicated.
 They carry information about all types:

 .. function:: operator(name, generics(...), arguments(...), return(...))